wallarm/product-documentation/docs/2.14/admin-en/installation-kong-en.md

     === "Debian"
         ```bash
+        # if WAF node and postanalytics are installed on the same server
         apt list wallarm-node
+        # if WAF node and postanalytics are installed on different servers
+        apt list wallarm-node-nginx
         ```
     === "Ubuntu"
         ```bash
+        # if WAF node and postanalytics are installed on the same server
         apt list wallarm-node
+        # if WAF node and postanalytics are installed on different servers
+        apt list wallarm-node-nginx
         ```
     === "CentOS"
         ```bash
+        # if WAF node and postanalytics are installed on the same server
         yum list wallarm-node
+        # if WAF node and postanalytics are installed on different servers
+        yum list wallarm-node-nginx
         ```

     * If the version `2.14.x` is installed, follow the current instruction.